resizes/blog/blog/2025-02-17-sftp/index.md

 # SFTPGo resources

-On the other hand, we will also need to create any other resource related to this new SFTP (policies, IAM role, permissions, etc.).
+On the other hand, it is necessary to create any other resource related to this new SFTP (policies, IAM role, permissions, etc.).

 We will create one role to access the **AWS Secrets Manager** and another to **access an S3 bucket**.

-> **S3 bucket**: We use an S3 bucket to store the documents managed in the SFTP.
+> The **s3 bucket** is used for storing the documents managed in the SFTP.
 We can use a single bucket for everything, but it is possible to use multiple buckets.
 Each user inside the SFTP can have access to a different bucket, or even a different folder inside the same bucket.

 Our code would look something like this:

->

 ```hcl
 data "aws_iam_policy_document" "sftpgo" {